Aegiq/lightworks/docs/source/getting_started.rst

     sampler = emulator.Sampler(circuit, input_state)
     results = sampler.sample_N_outputs(10000, seed = 1)

-This produces a :doc:`emulator_reference/sampling_result` object, we can quickly the contents of this using the print statement.
+This produces a :doc:`emulator_reference/sampling_result` object, we can quickly view the contents of this using the print statement.

 .. code-block:: Python